A Characterization of Universally Optimal Queueing Regimes

 \subsection{The Proof}

 We now have all the tools we need to prove \cref{th:thetheorem}.

 \begin{proof}[Proof of \cref{th:thetheorem}]

 \ref{it:th:thetheorem-b} $\implies$ \ref{it:th:thetheorem-a}.
 Fix an environment $\parameters$ and let $\nopt=\nopt\parameters$.
 Let $\stratopt$ be the Markovian strategy profile given by $\stratopt(\statex)=[\njobs(\statex)]\setminus[\nopt]$.
-According to $\stratopt$, all customers whose position is at most $\nopt\parameters$ remain and all other customers renege.
+According to $\stratopt$, all customers whose position is at most $\nopt$ remain and all other customers renege.
 By definition, $\stratopt$ induces the socially optimal behavior.
-We claim that it is a Markov perfect equilibrium, \ie that starting at any state $\statex$, each customer should follow $\stratopt$ if the other customers do.
-By \cref{le:stay-dominant}, for a customer whose position is at most $\nopt$ it is a dominant strategy to remain in the queue.
-It remains to show that customers at position above $\nopt$ should renege.
+We claim that it is a Markov perfect equilibrium, \ie that starting from any state $\statex$, each customer has an incentive to follow $\stratopt$ if the other customers do.
+By \cref{le:stay-dominant}, for a customer whose position is at most $\nopt$ it is a dominant strategy to remain in the system.
+It remains to show that customers at positions above $\nopt$ should renege.

-Fix a customer, Kevin, at position $m>\nopt$.
+Fix a customer, Kevin, whose position is higher than $\nopt$.
 Consider a continuation strategy for Kevin that does not renege immediately.
-Assume, moreover, that Kevin plans to remain in the queue whenever his position is at most $\nopt$, as we already know that any other strategy is strictly dominated.
+Assume, moreover, that Kevin plans to remain in the system whenever his position is at most $\nopt$, as staying is weakly dominant at such positions.